 A hub for civil rights teaching, research and action, the center fuels the next generation of civil rights leaders through initiatives like the Detroit Equity Action Lab.

-Levin Center at Wayne Law
+Levin Center for Oversight and Democracy at Wayne Law

 Program for International Legal Studies